Covington vs Martin Middle School: C vs F in Austin ISD

 • TEA scores weigh heavily in your decision

-• The Bowie High School feeder path is important to your long term plan
+• Your address puts you on the Bowie High School feeder path and that matters to your long term plan

-• A larger middle school campus (632 students, grades 6 through 8) is your preference
+• A larger middle school campus (roughly 625 students, grades 6 through 8) is your preference

 You might lean toward Martin’s zone if: